ivangabriele/better-prop-types/README.md

 ## Features

-- Add `.isNotNull` and `.isNullable` modifiers to primitive validators, besides the original `.isRequired` prop:
+- Add `.isNotNull` and `.isNullable` modifiers to all validators, besides the original `.isRequired` prop:
   - `.isNotNull` keeps the prop optional but rejects `null` (= accepts `undefined` but not `null` values)
   - `.isNullable` marks the prop as required but accepts `null` (= accepts `null` but not `undefined` values)